Summary of significant accounting policies (Policies) |

 ASC 820 establishes a fair value hierarchy that prioritizes observable and unobservable inputs used to measure fair value into three broad levels, which are described below:

-Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities.
+•Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities.
 The fair value hierarchy gives the highest priority to Level 1 inputs.

-Level 2: Observable inputs that are based on inputs not quoted on active markets but corroborated by market data.
+•Level 2: Observable inputs that are based on inputs not quoted on active markets but corroborated by market data.

-Level 3: Unobservable inputs are used when little or no market data is available.
+•Level 3: Unobservable inputs are used when little or no market data is available.

 Financial instruments consist of cash equivalents, restricted deposits, accounts receivables, derivative financial instruments, accounts payables, and accrued liabilities.
-Derivative financial instruments are stated at fair value on a
+Derivative financial instruments are stated at fair value on a recurring basis.
+Cash equivalents, restricted deposits, account receivables, account payables, and accrued liabilities are stated at their carrying value and are approximated at fair value.

 Concentration of credit risk

 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, restricted deposits, accounts receivable, and derivative instruments.
 For cash and cash equivalents and restricted deposits, the Company is exposed to credit risk in the event of default by the financial institutions to the extent of the amounts recorded on the accompanying consolidated balance sheets exceed federally insured limits.
 For derivative instruments, the Company is exposed to credit risk to the extent that the counterparties may be unable to meet the terms of the agreement.
 Cash and cash equivalents and restricted deposits are maintained, and derivative instruments are transacted, with high-credit-quality financial institutions, primarily in the United States and Israel.
 Management believes that the financial institutions that hold the Company’s investments are financially sound and, accordingly, minimal credit risk exists with respect to these investments.
+The Company’s accounts receivables are principally derived from sales to a wide range of customers.
+The Company does not generally require collateral from its customers and substantially all of its accounts receivables are unsecured.
+The Company provides an allowance for credit losses based upon management’s experience and estimate of collectability of each account.
+To date, the Company has not experienced any material losses on its accounts receivables.
+The risk of collection associated with accounts receivables is mitigated by the diversity and number of customers.
+The allowance for credit losses was immaterial for the years presented.

 Segment reporting